argus1/DeepDesoctosaur/README.md

 # DeepDesoctosaur
 Deep Learning for Descriptors

-Using Deep Learning models from tensorflow to optimize chemical and molecular descriptors and make predictions.
+Using Deep Learning models from tensorflow to optimize chemical and molecular descriptors to make predictions about biomaterial properties.